monodot/camel-demos/README.md

 Some demos and tests for Apache Camel!
 Please enjoy!

-To be used with the articles and tutorials at [cleverbuilder.com][cb].
+These are intended to be used with the articles and tutorials at [tomd.xyz][tomd].

 See also my book, [Camel Step-by-Step: A beginner's guide to Apache Camel][camelsbs].